NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Backgrounds 1423859666 painting activity 03

-In this activity you will select an animal, a plant, and a place where people live, work or play.
+In this activity, you will select an animal, a plant, and a place where people live, work, or play.
 In composing each painting, block out the geometries of the body parts of the animal, the sections of the plants, and the angles, walls, floors and furniture of the place.
-These parts do not have to connect but do need to capture the essential energy of the object or experience of the environment.
+These parts do not have to connect, but need to capture the essential energy of the object or experience of the environment.
 You can even show multiple perspectives at the same time!
 Look at daily compositions in watercolor by Chicago Architect Philip Enquist!
+Explore this video about a Georgia O'Keefe Painting: The Purple Leaf.

 Energize the space!